joejo-joestar/OilGas-Wire/newsletter-analytics-service/README.md

 # Newsletter Analytics Service

-This service collects and stores analytics events for newsletters, such as email opens and link clicks.
-It is designed to be used in conjunction with Google Apps Script-based newsletter systems.
+This service collects and stores analytics events for newsletters, such as email link clicks and web app activity.
+It is designed to be used in conjunction with the Google Apps Script-based newsletter system.

 ## Setup Instructions